Systemcluster/ecs_bench_suite/readme.md

 **Test**: Iterate through all entities with `Position` and `Velocity`, and add velocity onto position.

+**Note**: Planck ECS is excluded here because it is much (~20 times) slower than and hides the differences between the other results.

 ![Simple Iter Graph](./target/criterion/simple_iter/report/violin.svg)

 ### Fragmented Iter